1) How skilled are your caregivers?

 12) How long has your agency been in business?

-We have been in business for just over 33 years.
+We have been in business for 40 years.
 The founder Larry Treece started the company in Jenison, Michigan and it has grown to employee over 450 people.
-Yet we still maintain a family atmosphere.
-Our main office is in Grandville, Michigan servicing Kent and Ottawa counties and 3 years ago we expanded to Traverse City & Petoskey.
+Yet we have maintained the family atmosphere.
+Our main office is in Grandville, Michigan servicing Kent and Ottawa counties and 10 years ago we expanded to Traverse City & Petoskey.
 Our branch up north is called Harbor Care Associates.

 13) Will the same employee be assigned to our case on a consistent basis if we are happy with them?
 Or is your method to rotate the people you send to us?

 One of our largest goals is to find the right set of caregivers that fit perfectly with you and your family.
 Many of our clients and caregivers become very close… even feel like family members themselves.
-The reality of life, however, is that sometimes our caregiver’s circumstances change and they move or finish school, etc. So we need to send a new caregiver out to orientate.
-We try to keep this to as minimal as possible.
+The reality of life, however, is that sometimes our caregiver’s circumstances change and they move or finish school, etc. so we would need to send a new caregiver out to orientate.
+We do our best to keep your favorites in the home.

 14) What is the process to get another person assigned to our case if we are not satisfied with the person you send to us?